s1adem4n/tado-api-proxy/README.md

 ### Authorize Official API (Optional)

+> [!NOTE]
+> The official API client shares its rate limit _per home_, so it does not make sense to add more than one token per home!

 You can also authorize accounts for the official tado API client, which increases your rate limit even further.

 1. In the web UI, click `Start Authorization` in the "Authorize Official API" section.